 Go green On mobile devices

-Technology is an essential part of daily life, from cell phones to televisions, music players to laptops.
-Yet our reliance on electronics also has a significant impact on the environment.
+Technology is an essential part of daily life, from cell phones to televisions, smart watches to laptops.
+Yet our reliance on electronics also has a significant impact on the environment we live in.
 But don’t despair!
-There are countless ways to green up your gadgetry–or even use your gadgets for environmental causes–and we have information tips, guides, fix-it solutions, and facts all in one place to help you go green with your technology.
+There are countless ways to use your gadgets for environmental causes–and we have information tips, guides, fix-it solutions, and facts all in one place to help you go green with your technology.

 Individually, gadgets might not seem like such energy hogs.
 However, take a moment to count how many gadgets you use.
 Gameboys and Play Stations, cell phones and Palm Pilots, alarm clocks and digital cameras.
 When we start to add up how many things we use on a regular basis, recharge by plugging in to the wall or popping in new batteries, or toss into the trash when they break, we realize that they make a serious impact.
 The sheer volume is enough to make us think twice about our consumption — over 5 billion cell phone subscriptions (and far more cell phones) worldwide, about 1.4 billion television sets worldwide, well over 1 billion computers worldwide, and so many more devices we can barely count them.
 The environmental impacts are equally as difficult to tally.